gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 * URL: `http://gnu-mcu-eclipse.netlify.com/v4-neon-updates/`

-Note: the old URL `http://gnuarmeclipse.sourceforge.net/updates/` is now deprecated, and its content will point to v3.x, that can be installed to install the older versions of the plug-ins.
+Note: the old URL `http://gnuarmeclipse.sourceforge.net/updates/` is now deprecated, and its content will point to v3.x, that can be used to install the older versions of the plug-ins.

 It is recommended that you install the plug-ins after installing the [ARM toolchain]({{ site.baseurl }}/toolchain/arm/install) and/or the [RISC-V toolchain]({{ site.baseurl }}/toolchain/riscv/install), the [build tools]({{ site.baseurl }}/windows-build-tools/install/) (on Windows), and the [debugging binaries]({{ site.baseurl }}/debug/install/).